Should you EAT Lancet?

 Who did the “peer review” for this?
 Is anyone else a little scared that the people setting international food policy complete with aggressive taxation schemes to enforce them don’t know what a macronutrient is?

-If you want to understand what the EAT Foundation are intending to enforce with carbon tax-like international policies in every nursing home, school and government-influenced institution across the world, I recommend that you look past all the talk of “plant-based diets
+If you want to understand what the EAT Foundation intend to enforce with carbon tax-like international policies in every nursing home, school and government-influenced institution across the world, I recommend that you look past the talk of “plant-based diets”

 and pictures of fruits and vegetables and examine the detail in this table to see how they are actually planning to shape the international food system.

-To help make sense of the recommendations, I plotted the table of “macro-nutrients” above as a pie chart.
+To help make sense of the recommendations, charted the energy contribution for each fo the categories from the table above in the pie chart below.

 The table below shows the food groups ranked from largest to smallest in terms of